nextuav/docs/docs/next-cc/connectivity/wifi.md

 Open the browser on your computer and go to `<nextcc-network-name>.local:8000`.
 In this case, the link is `nextcc-tutorial.local:8000`.
 This will open up the NextCC Dashboard login page.

+The network name of your NextCC will not change.